JosepinaU/CryoCube/README.md

 Our test data set can be downloaded via: [testdata_rhone](https://cloud.scadsai.uni-leipzig.de/index.php/s/QMZSeXCfkqPFna7)

-`./testdata_rhone` features five *.hdf5 formatted files representing 30 s seconds of strain rate data for the same 2496 DAS channels each.
+Unzip `./testdata_rhone.zip` to the project folder.
+The testdata features five *.hdf5 formatted files representing 30 s seconds of strain rate data for the same 2496 DAS channels each.
 The DAS cable covered the entire glacier, from accumuluation zone to ablation zone (~ 9 km).
 The channel spacing was set to 4 m.

 ### Cube Creation